Forecast allergy: understanding and managing seasonal allergies

 Quercetin is a flavonoid found in many fruits, vegetables, and herbs.
 It has antioxidant and anti-inflammatory properties that can help stabilize mast cells, which release histamine during allergic reactions.
 Foods rich in quercetin include apples, onions, citrus fruits, and green tea.

-See also article Allergy infection: understanding the intersection of allergies and infections
+See also article Allergy unspecified initial encounter: understanding and managing

 Probiotics